 Before you jump in the bandwagon and start your intermittent fasting journey, it is always best to consult your medical practitioner.
 Having pre-existing health conditions may significantly alter or impact the effects of these dietary practices.

-Also, it is important to think about your target and motivation.
+When doing intermittent fasting or any kind of dietary change, it is important to think about your target and motivation.
 Is it just to lose weight?
 It is to maintain healthy cholesterol levels?
 Is it to prevent the aggravation of your condition?
 Is it to manage symptoms?
 Whatever it is, the right purpose is crucial.

 Lastly, since intermittent fasting or caloric restriction means that you will still have periods of normal eating, it is imperative that you eat right!
 Follow the gallbladder diet list to make sure that you are on the right track.
 Taking the necessary supplements may also help you achieve your desired health results.